Topical Treatments for Eczema

-Here, we discuss these treatment options, what they are, how they work and if there are any side effects associated with them.
+In this article, we're going to take a closer look at the best eczema treatments that can be applied to the skin - what they are, how they work and if there are any side effects associated with them.

 Emollient creams are often recommended for eczema and can be used more freely than steroid creams (see below).
 They’re usually used to help treat eczema that is causing dry, scaly skin, rather than red or infected eczema.